-By the end of 2017, there were just more than 190 overseas extremists with ties to Canada, according to Public Safety Canada's 2017 Public Report on the Terrorist Threat to Canada.
+By the end of 2018, there were approximately 190 overseas extremists with ties to Canada, according to Public Safety Canada's 2018 Public Report on the Terrorist Threat to Canada.
 According to the report, the Canadian government is aware of approximately 60 foreign fighters who have since returned to Canada.
 In November 2016, CSIS Director of Operations Brian Rumig reported that the number of foreign fighters traveling from Canada to conflicts abroad had "leveled off."
-(Sources: Public Safety Canada, Canadian Security Intelligence Service, Globe and Mail, Macleans)
+According to Public Safety Canada's 2018 report, Canada has not experienced and does not expect to experience an influx of Canadian foreign fighters returning to Canada.
+That report found there were fewer Canadians attempting to travel abroad in 2018, though a small number remain committed to fighting abroad for groups such as ISIS or al-Qaeda.
+(Sources: Public Safety Canada [38], Canadian Security Intelligence Service [54], Globe and Mail [55], Macleans [56], Public Safety Canada [6])

 In response to the terrorist threat, Canada has increasingly imposed peace bonds-a court order requiring an individual to "keep the peace" for up to one year-on radicalized individuals suspected of planning to travel to conflict zones for the purpose of terrorist activities abroad or of intention to wage domestic terror attacks.
 Those individuals placed under peace bonds are subject to a variety of conditions, including a potential Internet ban.
 Suspects may also be placed on a terrorist watchlist and denied passport applications or have their valid passports revoked.
 As crown prosecutor Lynn Décarie has said, "This is a preventive measure, it's not a charge."
-(Sources: National Post, U.S. Department of State)
+(Sources: National Post [57], U.S. Department of State [45])

 In addition to joining ISIS abroad, Canadians have also joined al-Qaeda outfits abroad.
 In February 2013, the CSIS told Parliament that Canadians were involved in every al-Qaeda affiliate group globally.
 CSIS also warned that these affiliate groups had listed Canada as a target.
-In January 2013, Algeria's Prime Minister claimed that two Canadians were among al-Qaeda in the Islamic Maghreb (AQIM) terrorists who held an Algerian natural-gas plant and dozens of hostages under siege.
+In January 2013, Algeria's Prime Minister claimed that two Canadians were among al-Qaeda in the Islamic Maghreb (AQIM) [58] terrorists who held an Algerian natural-gas plant and dozens of hostages under siege.
 The Canadian government confirmed that two young men from Ontario "who had embraced an extremist ideology" died while carrying out the deadly attack in the Algerian desert.
 Authorities have managed to stop several Canadians before they can join terrorist affiliates overseas.
-In July 2014, Mohamed Hersi became the first Canadian to be convicted of an attempt to travel abroad to join a terrorist group after attempting to join al-Shabab, al-Qaeda's affiliate in Somalia.
-(Sources: CBC, Public Safety Canada, Globe and Mail, Public Safety Canada, Public Safety Canada, CBC)
+In July 2014, Mohamed Hersi became the first Canadian to be convicted of an attempt to travel abroad to join a terrorist group after attempting to join al-Shabab [59], al-Qaeda's affiliate in Somalia.
+(Sources: CBC [24], Public Safety Canada [60], Globe and Mail [61], Public Safety Canada [60], Public Safety Canada [60], CBC [62])

 Before traveling abroad to join an extremist or terrorist group abroad, some radicalized Canadians have stopped in northern Alberta to procure jobs at oil sands, using their earnings to finance their terrorist activities.
 According to an Edmonton police chief, "you can make a whole bunch of money in a very short period of time... and you can do it in relative anonymity."
 The Royal Canadian Mounted Police (RCMP) confirmed that Michael Zehaf-Bibeau, the terrorist behind the Parliament Hill shooting in 2014, had worked at the oil sands before launching his attack.
 According to police, Zehaf-Bibeau had wanted to fight with extremists in Syria but had been unable to acquire a passport.
-(Sources: National Post, CNN)
+(Sources: National Post [63], CNN [64])